Pedro Leal (footballer)

-Pedro Luis Leal Valencia (born 31 January 1989 in Puntarenas) is a Costa Rican football player, currently playing for Puntarenas.
-He plays as a defender.
+Pedro Luis Leal Valencia (born 31 January 1989) is a Costa Rican football player who plays for Guanacasteca as a left-back.

 Club career

 Leal started his career at hometown club Puntarenas.

 FK Senica

 In September 2011, he joined Slovak club FK Senica on one-year loan from Puntarenas.
 He made his debut for Senica against Ružomberok on 9 September 2011.
 In summer 2012 he returned to Puntarenas.

 In January 2014 Leal joined Deportiva Carmelita.

 Ahead of the 2019-20 season, Leal returned to his hometown club Puntarenas.

 International career

 Leal played in the 2009 FIFA U-20 World Cup held in Egypt.

 He made his debut for Costa Rica in a January 2011 Copa Centroamericana match against Guatemala and has, as of May 2014, earned a total of 11 caps, scoring no goals.
 He represented his country in 1 FIFA World Cup qualification match and played at the 2011 Copa Centroamericana and the 2011 Copa América.